-Total Pension Fund Performance vs. Objectives December 31, 1994 - December 31, 2022
+Total Pension Fund Performance vs. Objectives December 31, 1994 - December 31, 2023

-Risk Objective Benchmark CERF The pension fund's total return should exceed the total return of the Policy Index.
-8.07% 8.48% The pension fund's level of risk, as measured by Standard Deviation, should be consistent with the risk of the Policy Index.
-10.04% 9.74%
+Return Objectives Benchmark CERF At a minimum, it is the objective of CERF to exceed its actuarial interest rate assumption on an ongoing basis.
+7.25% 8.64% The pension fund's annualized total return should equal or exceed the annualized rate of inflation as indicated by the Consumer Price Index by 5% 7.61% 8.64% Risk Objective Benchmark CERF The pension fund's total return should exceed the total return of the Policy Index.
+8.21% 8.64% The pension fund's level of risk, as measured by Standard Deviation, should be consistent with the risk of the Policy Index.
+10.09% 9.75%